June 10, 2020

 This is not coincidental.
 The reason imposter syndrome can get so uncomfortable is because when we’re attempting to do something new, we are afraid we’ll be exposed as a newbie.
 But for good reason!

 We are all newbies at some point.
 We crawl before we walk.
 But the feeling of being exposed as new can actually feel dangerous on a deeper level.
 It can feel like everyone is about to find out that you are not who you say you are.
 That can be terrifying.

 This can happen regularly, especially if you’re constantly learning new things and growing in your life.
 (Which we highly recommend, by the way!)

 Imposter syndrome is actually a great sign that you’re reaching for new heights.
 Of course, it’s healthy to question your own skills and qualifications, but at some point, it can cause analysis paralysis.

 The best way to get rid of your imposter syndrome when it’s holding you back is to boost your confidence.

-Some of our TaskHuman providers share 5 sure-fire tips to boosting your confidence and getting rid of your imposter syndrome for good.
+Some of our TaskHuman coaches share 5 sure-fire tips to boosting your confidence and getting rid of your imposter syndrome for good.